 In China, this tree is depicted at the doors of Immortality and composes the triad of Longevity together with the mushroom and a crane, or with bamboo and plum.

-In the first centuries of Christianity, the pine was considered a malefic plant because it was associated with pagan deities (Pan, Dionysus, and Attis).
+In the first centuries of Christianity, it was considered a malefic plant because it was associated with pagan deities (Pan, Dionysus, and Attis).

 Its resin can be burned in all celebrations that involve the awakening of light, vegetation, and the Spirit.